Ayyu Qassataq (Iñupiaq, Yup’ik & adopted LingÃt) grew up between Anchorage and UÅ‹alaqÅ‚iq

 most recently as CAO, where she helped grow a team and body of work that advanced

-racial equality and culturally-centered advocacy to protect our ways of life throughout
+racial equity and culturally-centered advocacy to protect our ways of life throughout

 ÐÓ°Épro.